Nanasaki-Ai/Crosswalk/README.md

           -video_120
         -json_to_txt.py

-For a certain violation of a certain vehicle, the format of the txt file is:
+For a certain violation of a certain vehicle 𝒱, the format of the txt file is:

         -group_id
-        -How many times (all 2)
+        -2
-        -1 / Number of frames entering the zebra crossing area / (all 0) / Bounding box when entering the zebra crossing -2 / Number of frames leaving the zebra crossing area / (all 0) / Bounding box when leaving the zebra crossing
+        -1 / The frame number in which 𝒱 enters the crosswalk / 0 / The bounding box when 𝒱 enters the crosswalk -2 / The frame number in which 𝒱 leaves the crosswalk / 0 / The bounding box when 𝒱 leaves the crosswalk

 ## Evaluation Criteria

-To evaluate the model's generalization and robustness, we designed two distinct cross-validation benchmarks: *cross-video* and *cross-scene*.
+To evaluate the model's generalization and robustness, we designed two distinct cross-validation benchmarks: **cross-video** and **cross-scene**.

-- *Cross-video evaluation.* We sequentially numbered 120 video segments, with snippets from odd-numbered videos used for training and even-numbered for testing.
+- **Cross-video evaluation.** We sequentially numbered 120 video segments, with snippets from odd-numbered videos used for training and even-numbered for testing.
 This method evaluates the model's ability to generalize across diverse video sequences.

-- *Cross-scene evaluation.* Under this benchmark, events from the upper zebra crossing areas were assigned to the training dataset, while events from the lower areas were allocated to testing.
+- **Cross-scene evaluation.** Under this benchmark, events from the upper crosswalk area were assigned to the training dataset, while events from the lower area were allocated to testing.
 This approach assesses the model's capability to recognize violations across varied traffic scenarios.

 ## Dataset Preparation

 We divide the video into frames, which is also an important pre-step for subsequent preprocessing.

+*Take video_001.avi as an example and divide it into frames:*

 `pip install video-cli`

-Take video_001 as an example and divide it into frames:

 `video-toimg video_001.avi`